ArunaStorage/documentation/get_started/basic_usage/06_How-To-ObjectGroups.md

 API example for creating an ObjectGroup.

+This request needs at least APPEND permissions on the ObjectGroup's Collection or the Project under which the Collection is registered.

 ```bash
 # Native JSON request to create a new object group
 curl -d '